-How Do You Choose a PDU?
+How to Choose a PDU

 Depending on the size of your data center, it’s not easy to determine which size PDU you should pick.
 As computer demands more power and your business continues to grow, you’ll need a PDU that can keep up with your demands.
 There are several factors to take into consideration when determining the right PDU for your data center’s future endeavors: